framedsc/Sitesource/markdown/GameGuides/control.md

 Press ESC twice to force the changes.
 This can be done while the game is frozen.

 The render effect section contains some more useful toggles.
 Hotkeys for these are listed in the table.

+## SRWE

+To enable hotsampling (via SRWE)... enable the hotsampling script.
+You mayalso need to check the `Force EXITSIZEMOVE` option in SRWE.
+Press `ESC` in-game in order to alt-tab to SRWE.
+After changing the resolution, alt-tab back to the game and press `ESC` again to force the game to update.